kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

-For example, if the current metric value is `200m`, and the desired value is `100m`, the number of replicas will be doubled, since `200.0 / 100.0 == 2.0` If the current value is instead `50m`, you'll halve the number of replicas, since `50.0 / 100.0 == 0.5`.
+For example, if the current metric value is `200m`, and the desired value is `100m`, the number of replicas will be doubled, since `200.0 / 100.0 == 2.0` If the current value is instead `50m`, you'll have the number of replicas, since `50.0 / 100.0 == 0.5`.
 The control plane skips any scaling action if the ratio is sufficiently close to 1.0 (within a globally-configurable tolerance, 0.1 by default).